Talpiot Tomb: The Lost Tomb of Jesus and The Jesus Family Tomb

 The Lost Tomb of Jesus premiered on The Discovery Channel on March 4, 2007, timed to coordinate with publication of Jacobovici's book The Jesus Family Tomb.

 Jacobovici argues that the bones of Jesus, Mary and Mary Magdalene, along with those of some of their relatives, were once entombed in this cave, working with statisticians, archaeologists, historians, DNA experts, robot-camera technicians, epigraphers and a forensic expert to argue his case.

 Israeli archaeologist Amos Kloner, who was among the first to examine the tomb when it was first discovered, said the names marked on the coffins were very common at the time.
 "I don't accept the news that it was used by Jesus or his family," he told the BBC News website.
 "The documentary filmmakers are using it to sell their film."

-In 2010, Tabor and Jacobovici examined (although without fully excavating) the previously unexcavated 1st-century Jewish tomb next to the alleged 'Jesus Family tomb'.
+In 2010, Tabor and Jacobovici examined (although without fully excavating) the previously unexcavated 1st-century Jewish tomb next to the tomb.
 Tabor indicated that they would be released at a press conference in November 2011, and in a forthcoming book.

 Statistical analysis

 A central question has regarded the probability that a tomb might contain the specific group of names as the Talpiot Tomb.
 Experts such as Richard Bauckham, David Mavorah and Amos Kloner have asserted the commonness of archaeological inscriptions bearing the name "Jesus".
-Paul Maier, professor of ancient history at Western Michigan University, notes that there were at least 21 "Yeshuas" or Jesuses famous enough to be included in the histories of Josephus.
+Paul Maier, professor of Ancient History at Western Michigan University, notes that there were at least 21 "Yeshuas" or Jesuses famous enough to be included in the histories of Josephus.
 For their part, the filmmakers present a statistical study conducted by Andrey Feuerverger, professor of statistics and mathematics at the University of Toronto, which concluded that while the names are not uncommon, the conservative odds that such names would be found together in any one tomb around are (depending on variables) from 600 to 1 to 1,000,000 to 1 in favor of its being authentic.

 Later in 2013, Andrey Feuerverger concluded that the possibility that the Talpiot tomb (Tomb 1) belongs to a family with some connection to the New Testament is one that should be seriously considered.
 He stated as follows: "The author is of the opinion that, based on the currently available data, it is at least a possibility—and one that should be considered seriously—that Tomb 1 is that of a family related to the New Testament.
-This statement—not more, but also not less—stands as the author’s own conclusion to the work presented here.
+This statement—not more, but also not less—stands as the author's own conclusion to the work presented here.
 We must leave it to others, who may be interested, to add to any discussions about the relevance of statistical ideas in assessing data of this nature."

 Feuerverger's assessment was based on several assumptions: